Christyn Rittenhouse, CPCC

 Despite all the books I'd read, the answers for me were not on paper - they were inside me.
 I could only really change in community - with another.
 This practice of checking in over and over, looking to my heart and my intuition for the answers of my own truth again and again was the true and real healing I'd been searching for.
-This real time practice gave me skills and tools I could take out of "the lab" (aka, my couch) and into "the field" (real world).
+This real time practice gave me skills and tools I could take out of "the lab" (aka, my couch) and out into "the field" (real world).
 That's where the real change happened.

 Our world needs healing.
 We can start with ourselves, which can inspire others.
 With inspiration comes hope and with hope anything is possible.

-I can't wait to hear what your story.
+I can't wait to hear what YOUR story.